 The issue regarding the A-series Recommendations was addressed in several virtual meetings of the IPR AHG.
 The results of those meetings are contained in progress report IPR-TD263.
 See also IPR- TD263R2 on the group’s website (TIES protected).

-The next meeting of the Group will take place on 7 December 2021 to address concerns regarding the boilerplate text on IPR present in the cover pages of A-series Recommendations, and a proposal to modify the marks guidelinesTSAG-TD1251.
+The next meeting of the Group took place on 7 December 2021 to address concerns regarding the boilerplate text on IPR present in the cover pages of A-series Recommendations, and a proposal to modify the marks guidelines; the meeting report can be found in TSAG-TD1251.